View Pete Kovalck's Obituary on www.swtimes.com/ and share memories

 Pete Kovalck

-He was preceded in death by his wife, JoAnn (Chronister) Kovalck; a son, Johnny Kovalck; a grandson, Christopher Graham.
+Burial of cremains will be 2 p.m.
+Tuesday at the U.S. National Cemetery in Fort Smith, under the direction of Ocker Funeral Home in Van Buren.

-He is survived by two daughters, Donna Steed and husband Harold of Alma and Cindy Clotfelter and husband Joe of Van Buren; a stepson, Phillip Chronister of Fort Smith; a sister, Barbara Taylor and husband Herb of Mansfield; seven grandchildren; and eight great-grandchildren.
+He is survived by two daughters, Donna Steed of Alma and Cindy Clotfelter of Van Buren; a stepson, Phillip Chronister of Fort Smith; a sister, Barbara Taylor of Mansfield; seven grandchildren; and eight great-grandchildren.

-Burial of cremains will be at 2 p.m.
-Tuesday, March 24 at the U.S. National Cemetery in Fort Smith, under the direction of Ocker Funeral Home in Van Buren.

-The family will visit with relatives and friends from 5-7 p.m.
-Friday, March 20 at Ocker Funeral Home, 700 Jefferson St., Van Buren.